xrdocs/application-hosting/_tutorials/2016-05-22-xr-toolbox-ios-xr-vagrant.md

 ## Multi Node Bringup

-Bear in mind the RAM and CPU resource requirements per IOS-XR vagrant instance.
+Bear in mind the RAM and CPU resource requirements per IOS-XR vagrant instance before you proceed with this section.
 A 3 node topology as shown below will require 8-9G RAM and can be shared on a 4-core CPU with your laptop's OS.
 {: .notice--warning}

 Let's try to bring up a multi-node topology as shown below: